ThomasWharton/Battle-of-Culloden/README.md

 * Battlefield Subsection
     * The battlefield subsection features an image of Leanach cottage which is situated on the battlefield.
 This image gives the user an idea of the beauty to be found whilst exploring the battlefield.
-    * The image is accompanied by some text describing the battlefield and other landmarks found on the battlefield.
+    * The image is accompanied by some text describing the battlefield and other landmarks to be found.

 *Large Screen Size*
 ![Battlefield Large](readme_images/battlefield_large.png)